Skip to main content

 Description:

-Citizens are registered users who meet system requirements verified by the can_register function (e.g., CHR token balance).
+Citizens are registered users who meet the system requirements as verified by the can_register function (e.g., CHR token balance).
 Upon registration, a governance account and an FT4 account are created automatically.

 Rights: